Following the 4-step "Blue Chip Model"

 Note that increasing the number of "beds" by 50% (from 4 to 6) does not increase your cost of the home by 50% (its usually only by 20 or 30%); however, when renting to students who pay "per bed" it can increase the rental income by 50%, moving the investment from "almost lucrative" to "very lucrative".
 Note: it will take more IRA cash up-front to do that though.

 Its not the increase in square footage that matters, but the increase in density of beds.
-So instead of buying a house with a living room, dining room and 3 bedrooms fitting 4 beds, you should buy the same size house with a living room and 4 bedrooms fitting 5 beds.
+So instead of buying a house with a living room, dining room and 3 bedrooms fitting 4 beds, you should buy the same size house with a living room (no dining room) and 4 bedrooms fitting 5 beds.

 To make a self-directed IRA investment more lucrative, the Blue Chip Model is to acquire rental properties that can "sleep" a high density of renters.